-seeking to undertake investigations in a more timely manner;

-assessing the Church's allocation of resources on prevention and on responding to complaints and concerns;

-ensuring safeguarding is embedded in all roles for those working in the Church.
+- undertake seeking to investigations in a more timely manner; - assessing the Church's allocation of resources on prevention and on responding to complaints and concerns; - safeguarding ensuring is embedded in all roles for those working in the Church.

 Bishop Lowe and Fr Rouse said their respective organisations will discuss the report in the coming weeks and develop a plan for responding to its recommendations.